Update: A revised version of this is now in the official Angular docs.

 - The important thing here is that EVERY event that enters the AngularJS context will run a

-loop.
-That means that every time we write a letter in an input, the loop will run checking every$watch
+$digestloop.
+That means that every time we write a letter in an input, the loop will run checking every$watchin this page.

 $apply()